PX4/PX4-user_guide/en/flight_controller/modalai_fc_v1.md

 ## PX4 Firwmare Compatibility

-PX4 v1.11 brings stable support to this flight controller.
-A branched v1.10 version maintained by ModalAI is also [available here](https://github.com/modalai/px4-firmware/tree/modalai-1.10), which include changes with ongoing development for improvements in VIO and VOA, which will be later upstreamed.
+*Flight Core v1* is fully compatible with the official PX4 Firmware from PX4 v1.11.

+ModalAI maintains a [branched PX4 version](https://github.com/modalai/px4-firmware/tree/modalai-1.10) for PX4 v1.10.
+This includes improvements in VIO and VOA that are planned to be upstreamed.

 More information about the firmware can be found [here](https://docs.modalai.com/flight-core-firmware/).